Faculty + Staff

 spascal@ecuad.ca

-Sydney Frances Pickering is a member of Lil’wat nation.
+Sydney Frances Pascal is a member of Lil’wat nation.
 Her multi-disciplinary practice includes hide tanning, video, sound, beadwork and poetry.
 She uses her practice to tell her family’s story.
 Her work over the past few years has been grounded by her continued connection to land-based material practices.

 Kajola Morewood